minio/docs/source/index.rst

 .. cond:: k8s

    This site documents Operations, Administration, and Development of MinIO deployments on Kubernetes platform.

+.. cond:: container

+   This site documents Operations, Administration, and Development of MinIO deployments on Containers.

 This documentation targets the latest stable version of MinIO: |minio-tag|.